 The CLASSICS Act creates previously nonexistent federal copyright protection for sound recordings created prior to February 15, 1972.
 Under the new law, recordings created before 1923 will enter the public domain on January 1, 2022.
 The last of the pre-1972 recordings will go into the public domain on February 15, 2067, with older works entering earlier.
 Additionally, the CLASSICS Act allows the previously unprotected recordings to be tracked by SoundExchange and monetized from satellite radio.
 Until now, SoundExchange hasn’t had to pay for the streaming of the recordings.

-The AMP Act designates SoundExchange as the responsible party for royalty payments to producers, mixers and sound engineers that participate in the creative process.
+The AMP Act designates SoundExchange as the responsible party for royalty payments to producers, mixers, and sound engineers that participate in the creative process.
 These individuals will receive a portion of the sound recording royalties earned from satellite and online radio services.
 Remember, SoundExchange only deals with non-interactive radio services.

 - Fair Rate - The Copyright Royalty Board will determine mechanical royalty rates based on a "willing buyer-willing seller" basis, meaning parties can agree on a fair market-based standard.

 - Public Performance Rate Proceedings - Performance rights organizations, ASCAP and BMI, are governed by consent decrees issued by the Department of Justice.
 These consent decrees will assign judges from the Southern District of New York to be randomly assigned to public performance rate proceedings, as opposed to one district court judge hearing these cases.
-The bill will also allow these judges to consider sound recording rates.
+The bill also allows these judges to consider sound recording rates.
 Those judges originally assigned to ASCAP and BMI by the consent decrees will continue to oversee non-royalty rate proceedings.

 Notice: The information made available by Exploration.io does not provide legal or business advice and is intended to be used for general informational purposes only.